 It should be noted that Strategic squadrons love to haul mines around to cause trouble and Grav Shift Reroute can drag obstacles (but not mines) out of place, which can further complicate plans for getting through the pile of mines and damaging obstacles to the enemy fleet.

 The problem is Minefields can result in some boring or weird games.
 If it's clear that charging right into a killing field is the only alternative to charging through mines, then your opponent may very well just not engage at all and fly on the other side of the minefield all game.
-If you rely on the mines too much (leaving yourself very exposed) then an opponent may charge through them anyways and just trash you, but if you don't rely on them enough it's kind of a wasted objective.
+If you rely on the mines too much (leaving yourself very exposed as you expect the mines to be a sufficient deterrent) then an opponent may charge through them anyways and just trash you, but if you don't rely on them enough it's kind of a wasted objective.
 In short, Minefields works well when an enemy is willing to do something foolish in order to engage on bad terms but it doesn't really have an incentive for them to do so like some other points-based objectives (like Intel Sweep) do.
-I don't really recommend it in most cases.
+I don't recommend it because of that.

 What kind of enemy fleets are disadvantaged by playing Minefields?

 Slower fleets have a very hard time hopping the mines and smaller ships get scared of taking an awful face-up damage they can't really handle with their poor Engineering value.

 I still don't recommend Minefields, though.
 As I said, it can be punishing but it lacks an incentive to really make the enemy put his fleet through the meat grinder so it can result in very dull "guess we're not doing much actual fighting and basically going for a tie" games, which aren't fun in casual play and aren't going to help you win any tournaments in competitive play.